Evesham's Abbey Bridge closure extended until March

 Work began in September with a schedule of 10 weeks but by November the completion date was put back by another three weeks.

-A statement from Hochtief said: "Throughout the bridge closure period in 2013 there were 22 days of production lost due to the crane being weathered off [wind gusts above a safe working level] and river flows being too strong for the river boats to work."'Lap of the gods'
+A statement from Hochtief said: "Throughout the bridge closure period in 2013 there were 22 days of production lost due to the crane being weathered off [wind gusts above a safe working level] and river flows being too strong for the river boats to work."

 Tony Rowland from the Vale of Evesham Commerce and Tourism Association said it had negotiated a 10% cut in business rates with Worcestershire County Council as compensation.